What is chickenpox?

 The onset of symptoms is after 10 to 21 days of exposure to the virus.

 The appearance of red-itchy rashes on the region between neck and torso.
 Gradually it spreads to face and limbs.
-The rashes mature to become fluid-filled blisters that eventually drains out and scab over.
+The rashes mature to become fluid-filled blisters which as a result they drain out and scab over.
 These blisters may appear inside the mouth, on the genitals, around the eyes, and inside the ears.

 Rashes are accompanied by mild fever (38.3 F- 38.8 F), headache, sore throat and stomach ache and loss of appetite.